zpthree/family-cookbook/src/recipes/snack-mix.md

 ## Steps

-1. Get a big bold
+1. Get a big bowl
 2. Add Chex Mix
 3. Add M&M's
 4. Use those hands and mix that mix